Asia-focused Greka Drilling Limited's (LON:GDL) speciality is unconventional or coal bed methane gas wells.

 "The Government of China remains supportive of the coal bed methane industry and we see an increasing focus on drilling lateral wells and as such, we continue to be positive about the medium and long term prospects in China," added Grewal.

-Shares in London currently stand around the 3.4p mark.
+Shares in London currently stand around the 4.18p mark having shot up 50% on news of the ONGC contract.